 - Learn and operate Morse code (known as CW), and communicate around the world (Morse is optional)

-- Special events – Amateurs are often out-and-about spreading the word (see our Essex Amateur Radio Events page)
+- Special events – Amateurs are often out-and-about spreading the word

-More than any of these though – amateur radio is about making friends.
+More than any of these though, amateur radio is about making friends.
 It’s a community, and amateur radio operators are keen to share their knowledge and help others, through the shared language of radio.

 How do I get started?